nicsuzor/wikijuris/ausip/patent-registration.markdown

  > “The basic test for anticipation… is the same as that for infringement… whether the alleged anticipation would, if the patent were valid, constitute an infringement.”

-The prior art must disclose all the essential features of the invention as claimed.[^AUTOREPLACEDNicaroHoldingsPtyLtdvMartinEngineeringCo199091ALR513at517ENDREPLACE] It is not permissible to “mosaic” the prior art information to invalidate a patent.[^AUTOREPLACEDMinnesotaMiningManufacturingCovBeiersdorf1980144CLR253ENDREPLACE] However, reading together different publications is permissible where it is plain there is incorporation by reference, for example because an invention may involve putting things that exist together in a new way that hasn’t been done before.[^AUTOREPLACEDNicaroHoldingsPtyLtdvMartinEngineering199091ALR513ENDREPLACE]
+The prior art must disclose all the essential features of the invention as claimed.[^Nicaro517] It is not permissible to “mosaic” the prior art information to invalidate a patent.[^Minesota] However, reading together different publications is permissible where it is plain there is incorporation by reference, for example because an invention may involve putting things that exist together in a new way that hasn’t been done before.[^Nicaro]

-[^AUTOREPLACEDNicaroHoldingsPtyLtdvMartinEngineeringCo199091ALR513at517ENDREPLACE]: _Nicaro Holdings Pty Ltd v Martin Engineering Co* (1990)_ 91 ALR 513 at 517
+[^Nicaro517]: _Nicaro Holdings Pty Ltd v Martin Engineering Co* (1990)_ 91 ALR 513 at 517

-[^AUTOREPLACEDMinnesotaMiningManufacturingCovBeiersdorf1980144CLR253ENDREPLACE]: _Minnesota Mining & Manufacturing Co v Beiersdorf (1980)_ 144 CLR 253
+[^Minesota]: _Minnesota Mining & Manufacturing Co v Beiersdorf (1980)_ 144 CLR 253

-[^AUTOREPLACEDNicaroHoldingsPtyLtdvMartinEngineering199091ALR513ENDREPLACE]: _Nicaro Holdings Pty Ltd v Martin Engineering (1990)_ 91 ALR 513
+[^Nicaro]: _Nicaro Holdings Pty Ltd v Martin Engineering (1990)_ 91 ALR 513

 An inventor who discloses his/her invention to the public before the priority date will anticipate his or her own invention.
 This may result in the invention lacking novelty.
 However, disclosure of an invention to a person who is subject to an obligation of confidence will not destroy novelty.
-There is also a grace period where an applicant can file a complete patent application within 12 months of the disclosure and still be granted a patent.[^AUTOREPLACEDPAs24ENDREPLACE]
+There is also a grace period where an applicant can file a complete patent application within 12 months of the disclosure and still be granted a patent.[^pa24]

-[^AUTOREPLACEDPAs24ENDREPLACE]: _PA_ s 24
+[^pa24]: _PA_ s 24

 **Video overview by Jacob Corbett on [Novelty in patents and the reverse infringement test](https://www.youtube.com/watch?v=KdTOAoZmveg).**